postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/matching-algorithm.md

 | URLs match after removing trailing slashes (`/`) and alphanumeric IDs | Reduced by 25 |
 | URLs match based on a [document distance algorithm](https://www.npmjs.com/package/levenshtein) | Reduced by 30 |

+> For example, if the request's URL is `https://M1.mock.pstmn.io/test` and the example's URL is `https://postman.com/about`, the algorithm compares `/test` with `/about`.
+In this case the paths don't match, so the corresponding example is skipped, and the algorithm moves to the next example.

+### 5. Filter by parameters

 After matching URLs, the algorithm examines the parameters for each example (such as `{{url}}/path?status=pass`).
 The matching score is further adjusted based on how closely the request and example parameters match.

 | Parameter matching step | Matching score adjustment |